-1. Travel team: a team consisting of a group of players that solely play travel tournaments.
-Those players can come from any location and may not necessarily be registered at a local park.

-2. League/Rec team: a team consisting of a group of players who are all registered at their local park and were drafted to make the team.

-3. All-Star team: a group of players that are all registered at their local park and have played on one of the park's teams for at least ten (10) regular-season games during the current season.
-The players must also play on their home park's selected All-Star team or on the selected All-Star team from a park with which their home park inter leagues.
-Additionally, All-Star players cannot participate with a travel team during the month of June.

-4. Courtesy Runner - A player not in the game, a substitute, may be used to run for the pitcher of record or catcher.
+- 1. Travel team: a team consisting of a group of players that solely play travel tournaments.
+Those players can come from any location and may not necessarily be registered at a local park. - 2.
+League/Rec team: a team consisting of a group of players who are all registered at their local park and were drafted to make the team. - 3.
+All-Star team: a group of players that are all registered at their local park and have played on one of the park's teams for at least eight (8) regular-season games during the current season.
+These players must also play on their home park's selected All-Star team or if their home park does not have sufficient number of players who desire to participate in All Stars, an All-Star team may be formed consisting of two parks as long as those parks interlock during the regular season.
+Additionally, All-Star players cannot participate with a travel team during the month of June. - 4.
+Courtesy Runner A player not in the game, a substitute, may be used to runfor the pitcher of record or catcher.
 This courtesy runner may be used at any time.
-If a substitute is not available, the player with the last completed at bat, not on base (may run.)
+If a substitute is not available, the player with the last completed at bat, not on base (may run).
 The pitcher or catcher of record may not be used as a courtesy runner.
-Note: For 6U & 8U, only can use a courtesy runner for catcher if a catcher is being utilized.

-5. ABSENT PLAYER - the absent player is the position that is created in the batting order when a player is withdrawn, and no substitutes are available to replace her.
+Note: For 6U & 8U, only can use a courtesy runner for catcher if a catcher is being utilized. - 5.
+ABSENT PLAYER the absent player is the position that is created in the batting order when a player is withdrawn, and no substitutes are available to replaceher.
 The absent player is also the ninth, unfilled position in the batting order when a team begins the game with only eight players.
-A team that has an absent player is playing short-handed.

-6. ALTERED BALL - is one that has had its physical structure changed in any way, including (but not limited to) balls that have been frozen, micro-waved, heated, melted, cooled, recovered, resurfaced, surface modified to be rougher or softer, etc.

-7. ALTERED BAT - is a bat that has had its physical structure changed, including, but not limited to

-7.1.)
-The bat has had the surface of the barrel or the taper changed in any way such as by the addition of graphics, painting, repainting, removal of bat material or paint by any means, including but not limited to sandpapering or applying a solvent to the surface such as fingernail polish remover or by any other means.

-7.2.)
-The bat has had the plug or knob removed/replaced or changed in any way 7.3.)
+A team that has an absent player is playing short-handed. - 6.
+ALTERED BALL is one that has had its physical structure changed in any way, including (but not limited to) balls that have been frozen, micro-waved, heated, melted, cooled, recovered, resurfaced, surface modified to be rougher or softer, etc. - 7.
+ALTERED BAT is a bat that has had its physical structure changed, including, but not limited to - 7.1.)
+The bat has had the surface of the barrel or the taper changed in any way such as by the addition of graphics, painting, repainting, removal of bat material or paint by any means, including but not limited to sandpapering or applying a solvent to the surface such as fingernail polish remover or by any other means. - 7.2.)
+The bat has had the plug or knob removed/replaced or changed in any way - 7.3.)
 The bat has had anything removed, added, or inserted inside or outside of the bat other than tape at the handle or knob.
 Choke-up devices are not permitted.
 Other examples of altering a bat would be changing or replacing manufacturers' markings or replacing the bat's handle with a new handle.
 Replacing the grip, adding tape, or adding a build-up to the handle is not considered altering a bat.